 He has also received vocational training in public diplomacy and international relations at the University of Southern California, the Netherlands’ Institute of International Relations (Clingendal) and Diplo Foundation (Swiss/Malta governments’ initiative).

-He has a full spectrum of experience from various backgrounds: private sector (having worked as Publishing Director for Heinemann Publishers); public entities (Senior Manager: Corporate Communication for Telkom; General Manager: Marketing and Communications at Trade and Investment Limpopo; most recently as Group Executive: Trade, Investment and Regulatory Enablement at the Gauteng Growth and Development Agency); the public service (first as Chief Director: Marketing Communications at the Department of Trade, Industry and Competition; General Manager: Provincial Communication Services at Office of the Premier in Limpopo; and as Chief Director: Public Diplomacy at the Department of International Relations and Cooperation); and civil society sector (as Editor-in-Chief at Learn & Teach Publications and Director for the Independent Magazine Group).
+He has a full spectrum of experience from various backgrounds.
+In the private sector, he worked as Publishing Director for Heinemann Publishers and Co-Commercial Director for Heinemann Higher and Further Education.
+Spending much of his professional life in the public sector, he occupied executive positions in both state-owned enterprises and government departments.
+In the SOE sector, he served as Senior Manager: Corporate Communication for Telkom; General Manager: Marketing and Communications at Trade and Investment Limpopo; most recently as Group Executive: Trade, Investment and Regulatory Enablement at the Gauteng Growth and Development Agency).
+In government departments, he was Chief Director: Marketing Communications at the Department of Trade, Industry and Competition; General Manager: Provincial Communication Services at Office of the Premier in Limpopo; and later Chief Director: Public Diplomacy at the Department of International Relations and Cooperation).
+He joined the world of work through the civil society sector as Editor-in-Chief at Learn & Teach Publications and Director for the Independent Magazine Group – a group of anti-apartheid publishing companies.

 He is also a former executive member of the Polokwane Chamber of Business.
 Recently, he was elected into the national Steering Committee of the National Writers Association of South Africa (an affiliate of the Pan African Writers Association).